voxell-tech/Simple-Lightweight-Chatbot/README.md

 License
 ---
-This project is under the GPU Public License, Version 3
+This project is under the GNU Public License, Version 3